arrayfire/arrayfire/docs/pages/using_on_osx.md

     lib/libforge*               - Visualization library
     lib/libcu*                  - CUDA backend dependencies
     lib/libglbinding*           - OpenGL graphics dependencies
-    share/ArrayFire/cmake/*     - CMake config (find) scripts
+    share/ArrayFire/cmake/*     - CMake config scripts
-    share/ArrayFire/examples/*  - All ArrayFire examples
+    share/ArrayFire/examples/*  - ArrayFire examples

 Because ArrayFire follows standard installation practices, you can use basically any build system to create and compile projects that use ArrayFire.
 Among the many possible build systems on Linux we suggest using ArrayFire with either CMake or Makefiles with CMake being our preferred build system.

 ## Build Instructions:
 * [CMake](#CMake)